Reduced Speed Zones

 How much longer will my trip take because of these zones?

 It really depends on how many slow orders are in place across the system and how long each slow zone is.
 One reduced speed zone can add approximately one to three minutes to a subway trip.
-The impact on streetcar travel time will be minimal but may vary when streetcars are travelling within mixed traffic.
 You should plan ahead when travelling in areas where speed restrictions are in place.

 What is the TTC doing to address the speed restrictions in the subway?